History of 56 Prince's Gate

 Arriving in the United Kingdom

-London group flight participants fly to London's Heathrow Airport.
-When you arrive, you will have to pass through Immigration (Passport Control) before you can collect your baggage and leave the airport.
-You will be asked to show your passport (and visa if applicable).
-You should also have an immigration letter (provided at the airport prior to departure or mailed to flight exemption students) identifying you as students on a Pepperdine University study abroad programme.
+London group flight participants will fly in to London's Heathrow Airport.
+On arrival, you will need to pass through Border Control.
+Even though US citizens are encourage to use the electronic e-gates, it is very important that you go to a manned desk.
+You will be entering the UK as a student and not as a tourist, so you need to make sure your passport is stamped accordingly.
+You will be asked to show your passport (and visa if applicable), and you should also have an immigration letter which will have been given to you at LAX by a staff member from the IP Office (or mailed to you if you are exempt from the group flight).
+The immigration letter is your proof of study, identifying you as a student on a Pepperdine University study abroad programme.
 Please make sure that you show this letter along with your passport to make sure that your passport is correctly stamped as a Tier 4 or Short Term Student and NOT a tourist.
-This is very important.
+This is very important!
+An incorrect stamp could render you ineligible to study in the UK.

 Transportation to Your Facility

 Students on the group flight will be met at Heathrow Airport by a member of the Pepperdine London staff.
-The staff member will be waiting for you in arriavals holding a Pepperdine sign.
+The staff member will be waiting for you in arrivals holding a Pepperdine sign.
 Once you have passed through customs and into the main arrivals area, please look for the staff member.
+If you are on the group flight, please do not make your own way to the house.

 By Tube (Underground) from Heathrow Airport

 The least expensive option is to travel by Underground from Heathrow airport to London.
-Buy a ticket to zone one (it will cost around £6) and take the Piccadilly Line (the only one that runs from the airport).
-Get off the Tube at South Kensington.
+Buy a ticket to Zone 1 (it will cost around £6) and take the Piccadilly Line (it's the only line that runs from the airport).
+Get off the Tube at South Kensington station.
 Go up the stairs and through the barriers, and then turn directly right and walk down the steps into the tunnel.
 Follow the tunnel all the way until the end, and then come up the steps.
 Cross over the road and then turn left and walk up the street.
 The London House is number 56, on your right hand side.
 Plan for about an hour of travel time.
 Warning!
 You will have to carry your suitcases up the steep steps at South Kensington station as there is no lift.

 By Taxi From Heathrow Airport